Influence of agent's self-disclosure on human empathy: Materials and methods

 The scenario was that the participants were chatting at a cafe during a lunch break as a colleague at the agent's workplace.
+All scenarios started with a common content.
+After that, there was a content that included self-disclosure of the agents in each condition.
+Finally, the scenario ended with the common content.
+A flowchart of the scenario is shown in Figure~\ref{fig4}. \\ The common scenario involved a conversation about the nature of the job.
+Self-disclosure in this experiment referred to personal information (e.g., work, hobby) about the agent.
+In this experiment, self-disclosure was classified into the above three types, and as shown in the figure, self-disclosure was defined in accordance with its relevance to the common scenario.
+Therefore, self-disclosure in this study was most relevant for content about work.
+Stories about hobbies were less relevant because they involved self-disclosure not related to the common scenario.
+Finally, to unify the participants' interaction time, no self-disclosure was defined as talking about the weather or the land. \\ The agents' self-disclosure was classified into three types: high-relevance, low-relevance, and no self-disclosure.
 At this time, all the content spoken by the agent was set to be neutral by sentiment analysis.
-Sentiment analysis of each scenario was performed in Python, and the numbers ranged from 0.075 to 0.190.
-Since this analysis ranges from -1 to 1, 0.075 to 0.190 can be classified as neutral.
-The agents' self-disclosure was classified into three types: high-relevance, low-relevance, and no self-disclosure.
-To investigate self-disclosure suitable for promoting empathy, which is the purpose of this experiment, we shared most of the progress time and content of the scenario so that the scenario did not make a significant difference for any combination.
-Therefore, the difference in content was only the self-disclosure part of the agent.
-In this experiment, the agent spoke about his own work, so the content of the high-relevance self-disclosure was related to work.
+The analysis was performed for all of the scenario in Python, and the numbers ranged from 0.075 to 0.190.
+Since this analysis ranges from -1 to 1, 0.075 to 0.190 can be classified as neutral. \\ The difference of the scenario was in the content of the self-disclosure of the agent.
+Since the agent spoke about his own work in the cafe scenario, the content in the case of high-relevance self-disclosure was related to work.
 The low-relevance self-disclosure was related to the hobby of the agent.
 To adjust the video time for the case of no self-disclosure, the agent spoke about trivial topics, such as the weather and local area information, to consume time.
 All of the videos were about 3 minutes.
+All scenarios are described in the Appendix.
+A manipulation check was performed to ensure that the self-disclosure used in this study was as expected.